Workshops

 2025-2026 Academic Year

-- Stanford Public Humanities is proud to present the new Public Knowledge Toolkit Series: A zoom lunchtime series offering scholars the opportunity to to learn about a valuable under-discussed element of how academic research and knowledge production can meet a public audience.
+PUBLIC KNOWLEDGE TOOLKIT SERIES: A zoom lunchtime series offering scholars the opportunity to to learn about a valuable under-discussed element of how academic research and knowledge production can meet a public audience.

 If you are not already on our mailing list and want to join to learn more about these opportunities, please email Natalie Jabbar at njabbar [at] stanford.edu (njabbar[at]stanford[dot]edu)